amolchanov/DeckService/README.md

 # Description

-A sample web service to manage deck of cards that uses Comsos DB for storage.
+Sample .NET Core web service application to manage deck of cards running on Azure that uses Comsos DB for storage.
 All decks are created with a unique id in Guid format.
 The service supports multiple concurrent users operating independently on their decks by referencing them using unique id.
 The app uses Managed Service Identity to protect access to Azure Storage Vault that stores the connection string to Cosmos DB.

 API reference: